hongyusu/hongyusu.github.io/_posts/2016-01-15-web-api-with-amazon.md

    cd ~/torch; ./install.sh
    ```

    Remember to use `sudo` right during the installation.
+If you use Amazon EC2 GPU cluster with Amazon Machine Image (ami-2557e256), you do not have to worry about _torch 7_ as it is already installed for this machine image.

 1. Install _loadcaffe_